- § 9801

 (6) “Community paramedicine” means a form of mobile-integrated healthcare that is a provider-led, patient-centered delivery care model using appropriately-trained paramedics or other emergency medical services providers in an expanded role to render care, facilitate a more efficient delivery of care, and enhance access to community resources that address the social determinants of health.

-(7) “County” or “counties” shall refer singularly or collectively to New Castle, Kent and Sussex Counties of the State;
+(7) “County” or “counties” mean, singularly or collectively, to New Castle, Kent, and Sussex Counties of this State.

-(8) “County paramedic service” shall mean the paramedic service operated pursuant to this chapter by a county with its own employees or under contract with another governmental entity;
+(8) “County paramedic service” means the paramedic service operated pursuant to this chapter by a county with its own employees or under contract with another governmental entity.

 (9) “Criminal history” means a person’s entire criminal history record from the State Bureau of Identification and the person’s entire federal criminal history record maintained by the Federal Bureau of Investigation.